Arcane-Net/Jutsu/README.md

 ## Bending

 Players may choose any of the disciplines below and play.
-Each discipline has its own page dedicated to it, below is just a brief summary of what each element is capable of doing.
+Each discipline has its own page dedicated to it, below is just a brief summary of what each style is capable of doing.

 ### [Airbending](https://github.com/ProjectKorra/ProjectKorra/wiki/Airbending)